-- 75120 EFRAG considers that the existing issues about comparability and understandability of performance measures used in financial communications arise primarily in communications outside the financial statements.
-EFRAG notes that, since 2016, European issuers that are subject to Transparency Directive, Market Abuse Regulation or the Prospectus Directive, are generally required to IAS 8 would apply ESMA APM Guidelines when publishing regulated information as defined by the Transparency Directive.
-Such guidance is aimed at providing adequate discipline and preventing that undue prominence is given to non-GAAP measures. - 76 EFRAG considers that the ESMA APM guidelines, when applied consistently by issuers, improve the comparability, reliability and comprehensibility of financial information, thereby contributing to investor protection.
+European issuers that are subject to Transparency Directive, Market Abuse Regulation or the Prospectus Directive, are generally required to apply ESMA APM Guidelines when publishing regulated information as defined by the Transparency Directive.
+Such guidance is aimed at providing adequate discipline and preventing that undue prominence is given to non-GAAP measures.

+74 EFRAG considers that the ESMA APM guidelines, when applied consistently by issuers, improve the comparability, reliability and comprehensibility of financial information, thereby contributing to investor protection.